butteredcorn/Express-Documentation/docs/express-app-example/create-app.md

 ```

+#### 4. Putting it Together

-Putting it all together, our function should look like this:
+And finally, putting it all together, our function should look like this:

 ```javascript
 function getMemes(){